Get Measurable RESULTS with Direct Mail

 - Lifetime Value: Customers who—over a long period of time—continuously buy again and again.

-How to Improve Your Marketing Effectiveness
+Improve Your Direct Marketing Effectiveness by Adding Channels

 - Include a Call to Action, or CTA, on your direct mail campaign; this will cause a prospective customer to act.